Manaslu Circuit Trek - 12 Days

 Hike Manaslu Base Camp

 For those looking for a challenge, a tough hike up to Manaslu Base Camp is an option.
-This steep trail climbs 1,200 meters and takes 4-5 hours in total, and the views of Mount Manaslu are incredible.
+This steep trail climbs 1,200 metres and takes 4-5 hours in total, and the views of Mount Manaslu are incredible.
 Note that the trail can be blocked by snow, so only go if conditions permit.

 Max.
 Altitude: (3,520mMeals: Breakfast- Lunch- DinnerAccommodation: Teahouses